KOTOR-Community-Portal/mod-builds/src/k2/spoiler-free.md

 ### Widescreen Bugfixes & Extended Support Mods

 Following the application of basic widescreen support, if you would like additional widescreen support mods (including high-resolution cutscenes), or if you've ever had the fullscreen bug (game crashing when playing cutscenes + general instability), see [**here**](/modding/mod_builds/k2/widescreen.html) for additional mods and methods which can improve widescreen and fix the fullscreen bug.
+Please note that these mods can ONLY be applied on game versions which do not have native widescreen support; you must apply UniWS for these to be usable!

 ## Misc.
 Basegame Issues & Fixes